 Mr. Nguyen Duy Lam, Deputy Minister of Transport, said that as of April 2024, the whole country has 748 km of expressways in operation with investment phases of 2-4 lanes; 1,666 km of expressways under construction with investment phases of 2-4 lanes; 404 km of expressways are being prepared for investment with investment phases of 2-4 lanes.
 Of which, many expressway sections have 4 lanes, but the emergency lanes are not arranged continuously, limiting traffic capacity and safety.

-Regarding the selected investment subjects, the priority order proposed by the Ministry of Transport includes: sections on the North-South expressway axis in the East, especially some sections with rapidly increasing transport demand; expressways in operation and being invested in a 2-lane divergence scale with rapidly increasing transport demand; some sections needing investment and upgrading to operate synchronously with adjacent expanded sections; expressways in operation and being invested in a divergence scale (2 lanes or limited 4 lanes) with not yet too large transport demand.
+Regarding the selected investment subjects, the priority order proposed by the Ministry of Transport includes: sections on the North-South expressway axis in the East, especially some sections with rapidly increasing transport demand; expressways in operation and being invested in a 2-lane divergence scale with rapidly increasing transport demand; some sections needing investment and upgrading to operate synchronously with adjacent expanded sections; expressways in operation and being invested in a divergence scale (2 lanes or limited 4 lanes) with not too large transport demand.

-Based on the above criteria, the Ministry of Transport divides the investment-phased expressways into 4 groups, of which priority group 1 includes 4 expressway sections with 2 lanes and 1 section with 4 lanes.
+Based on the above criteria, the Ministry of Transport divides the investment-phased expressways into 4 groups, in which priority group 1 includes 4 expressway sections with 2 lanes and 1 section with 4 lanes.

 Early collection of tolls on state-invested highways